attson/smux4j/README.md

 ## Description

-The Java Implementation of Smux, The [original repo](https://github.com/xtaci/smux) is implemented by golang.
+The Java Implementation of Smux, The original repo [xtaci/smux](https://github.com/xtaci/smux) is implemented by golang.

 You can use this library, to connect java and golang, if you are building a multi-language microservice cluster, it is very useful.